-"The Vietnamese are a skinny people obsessed with food" — Anthony Bourdain
+"The Vietnamese are a skinny people obsessed with food"

-Join Iron Chef Champion and Grace Restaurant imprasario Neal Fraser for the 3rd edition of our unprecedented culinary cycling adventure this coming April, pedaling through the scenic country roads along Vietnam's central and southern coast and into the central highlands for — as many of our past traveler's have said — the experience of a lifetime.
+On this ultimate culinary adventure trip, pedal through the scenic country roads along Vietnam's central and southern coast and into the Central Highlands for — as many of our past traveler's have said — the experience of a lifetime.

 About Neal Fraser